katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 # Exporting your plot
 After creating your plot, you can save it to a file in your favourite format.
-You can easily change format (.png, pdf, eps ...) and resolution of your plot by adjusting the appropriate arguments (`format`,  `dpi`):
+You can easily change format (png, pdf, eps ...) and resolution of your plot by adjusting the appropriate arguments (`format`,  `dpi`):

 ```python